-Middle and high school students can spend time at an Oklahoma college or university this summer and experience life on campus while discovering the worlds of aeronautics, engineering, environmental conservation, forensic science and much more at the free 2011 Summer Academies in Math, Science and Technology.
+This summer, middle and high school students can experience life on a college campus while exploring the exciting and varied fields of math and science at the free 2012 Summer Academies in Math, Science and Technology.

-The academies are being offered at 16 of Oklahoma’s college and university campuses in May, June and July.
-Twenty-three different academies will be offered statewide and last from four days to two weeks.
+The academies are being offered at 18 of Oklahoma’s college and university campuses in May, June and July.
+Twenty-nine different academies will be offered statewide and last from four days to two weeks.
 Some academies require students to live in the campus residence halls, while others require that students travel to and from campus each day.

 More than 17,000 Oklahoma students have attended Summer Academies since 1990.
 Seventy-three percent of Summer Academies students go to college immediately after high school, compared to 56 percent of all students.
 While in college, Summer Academies students are more academically prepared than their peers, requiring one-third fewer remedial courses than all other students.
 More than 80 percent of Summer Academies students earn at least a bachelor’s degree, compared with 22 percent of all Oklahomans.